List of Coronation Street characters introduced in 2000: Molly Hardcastle

+George Docherty

+George Docherty, played by George Langford-Rowe, is the brother of Isabel Stephens (Dilys Laye), who was suffering from Alzheimer's disease and lived in Rose Gardens Nursing Home.
+He first appears when his niece, Amanda Stephens (Martine Brown) contacted him to tell him that their father, Anthony Stephens (John Quayle) had started an affair with Rita Sullivan (Barbara Knox), whom he had introduced her and her brother, Gregory Stephens (Philip Bird) to.
+As a result, George called Rita a trollop and decided he would no longer contribute to the shared costs of Isabel's care due to his betrayal.
+This meant that Anthony would sell his house to pay off the costs of Isabel's care, causing him to move in with Amanda, much to her despair.

+In February 2001, Anthony wished to file for a divorce against Isabel so he could continue his relationship with Rita.
+This angered George, his niece and nephew and they all disowned Anthony.
+In June 2001, Isabel died in the care home due to heart failure.

 Matt Ramsden

-Matthew "Matt" Ramsden and his alcoholic schoolteacher wife Charlie (Clare McGlinn) moved to Coronation Street when the new Medical Centre on Rosamund Street opened its doors and Matt got a job there as a GP.
+Matthew "Dr. Matt" Ramsden and his alcoholic schoolteacher wife Charlie (Clare McGlinn) moved to Coronation Street when the new Medical Centre on Rosamund Street opened its doors and Matt got a job there as a GP.

 Matt is the biological father of Joshua Peacock (Benjamin Beresford), after having a drunken one-night stand with Ashley Peacock's (Steven Arnold) wife, Maxine (Tracy Shaw).
 Matt left Weatherfield when Joshua was only a week old in an attempt to rebuild his and Charlie's marriage.
 Maxine was murdered in January 2003, leaving Ashley to raise Joshua.
 In 2006, Matt reappeared with a new wife seeking access to his estranged son.
 Ashley went to court to stop Matt seeing Joshua, but at the last minute, decided to grant Matt limited visitation rights so that the judge would not make the decision.

 On Matt's first visit, Ashley's wife Claire Peacock (Julia Haworth) went into labour, and Matt helped her deliver her baby son on the living room couch.
 After the birth of Freddie, Ashley thanks Matt, but reminds him that this does not change anything.
 Matt has not been seen since but has been referred to subsequently, often visiting Joshua and taking him out, off-screen.